adarshraj99/ML-DL.md/processes & keywords.md

 ## Keywords:
+#### Neurral Networks:
+Network of neurons.
+Neurons are a Function to be created if we know some Actual Inputs and Actual Outputs.
+It works with some data randomeness also.
+It can take multiple inputs and majorly gives 1 output.
+Weights and Biases are the parameters of the neuron.
+Later it gets trained with more and more Input data and later by decreasing the error (Cost) following the gradient descent.
+#### Neuron:
+A neuron is an
 #### Temprature:
 Temperature is a parameter in generative AI (GenAI) that controls the randomness of the output.
 Higher temprature means more creative output and lower temprature gives more predictive output.
 It is in range 0-2 and default set in google gemini is 1.
 #### Tokens: